ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ### Edit page

 You can edit any existing page by using Page Builder.
 To do it, in the Back Office go to **Content** and select **Content structure**.
-Then, from the Content Tree choose the page that you want you edit and click **Edit**.
+Then, from the Content Tree choose the page that you want to edit and click **Edit**.

 ## What is Page Builder